-Advisory Committee Abbas, Bonet, Kaimal, Monk, Murshid, Rutherford
+Program Faculty Abbas, Bonet, Julien, Kaimal, Monk, Rutherford

-This program focuses on the Middle East and North Africa while also studying the wider Islamic world.
-It provides students with an understanding of the origins and development of the Islamic faith in its heartland, as well as an awareness of the multi-cultural and dynamic character of modern Islam.
-It also trains students in the history, culture, politics, and political economy of the Middle East, North Africa, and the Islamic world.
+This multidisciplinary program focuses on the Middle East and North Africa while also studying the wider Islamic world.
+It provides students with an understanding of the origins and development of the Islamic faith in its heartland, as well as an awareness of the global, multi-cultural character of modern Islam.
+Program courses train students in art, literature, history, culture, politics, and political economy of the Middle East, North Africa, and the Islamic world.

-The area encompassed by this program spans the Middle East, North Africa, North American, Europe, and East Asia.
-It contains an extraordinary variety of linguistic and ethnic groups such as Arabs, Iranians, Turkic peoples, Kurds, Baluchis, Malays, and others.
-This globe is home to over 1.4 billion Muslims, who constitute more than one-fifth of the world’s population.
-It is the source of a rich religious and intellectual tradition that emerged from the same roots as the Western tradition and evolved over a long history of interaction with the West.
+The Islamic world spans the Middle East and North Africa, Central Asia, the Indian subcontinent, and Southeast Asia.
+The world’s nearly 2 billion Muslims comprise one-quarter of the world’s population and include numerous linguistic and ethnic groups such as Arabs, Iranians, Turkic peoples, Kurds, Baluchis, Malays, and others.
+The Islamic world is the source of rich religious and intellectual traditions that share deep roots with Western traditions and have evolved over a long history of interaction with the West.
 It also plays an important role in global peace, security, and prosperity.
-These demographic, cultural, and strategic considerations will lead to a steady increase in contact between the Islamic world and the United States in the future.
-The Middle Eastern and Islamic Studies Program (MIST) program equips Colgate students with the knowledge and conceptual tools needed to understand and manage this relationship.
+These demographic, cultural, and strategic considerations ensure increasingly deep and dynamic relations among peoples of the Islamic world and the Euro-Atlantic West.
+The Middle Eastern and Islamic Studies Program (MIST) program equips Colgate students with the knowledge and conceptual tools needed to forge and understand these connections.

-The themes addressed by the program include the history and development of the Islamic faith; colonialism and its impact on the cultures, economies, and polities of the region; the rise of nationalism and its relationship to tribal, religious, and ethnic identities; the emergence and impact of political Islam; the Arab-Israeli conflict; the prospects for democratization; and United States foreign policy toward the Middle East, North Africa, and the Islamic world.
+The themes addressed by the program include Islam’s textual foundations and interpretive traditions; the development and historical spread of diverse Muslim societies; political institutions, and artistic and literary traditions; European colonialism and its impact on the cultures, economies, and polities of the region; the rise of modern nationalism and its relationship to tribal, religious, and ethnic identities; the emergence and impact of political Islam and Islamic revivalist movements; the Arab-Israeli conflict; democratization and revolutionary movements; and United States foreign policy toward the Middle East, North Africa, and the Islamic world.

 Honors and High Honors

 The MIST faculty and the off-campus study office have identified a small number of programs that we highly encourage students to attend for a summer or a semester.
-Three course credits toward the major can be earned through study in off-campus programs.
+Up to three course credits toward the major may be earned through study in off-campus programs.
 Approved off-campus language courses may also count toward the major and are not included in the three-credit limit.
 Consult with MIST faculty for further details.

 Award for Excellence in Middle Eastern and Islamic Studies — awarded to the graduating senior who has excelled in Middle Eastern and Islamic Studies.

-The Muhammad Eissa Prize for Excellence in Arabic — awarded by the faculty of Arabic to students who demonstrate excellence in studying Arabic language and culture.
+The Prize for Excellence in Arabic — awarded by the faculty of Arabic to students who demonstrate excellence in studying Arabic language and culture.

 The courses listed below are offered by the MIST program.
-Use the major/minor links to find other courses that may count toward the MIST requirements.
+As an interdisciplinary program, select courses from other departments/programs may also count toward the MIST major and minor requirements.
+Use the major/minor links below to find other courses that count toward these requirements.

 Majors and MinorsMajorMinor